-The second method is Lift Start which requires direct, purposeful contact with the surface of the metal to create continuity followed by a quick lift-off continuity.
+Live Lift Start requires direct, purposeful contact with the surface of the metal to create continuity followed by a quick lift-off of the Tungsten to strike the arc.
+To understand how this works, when the Tungsten is touched to the metal, there is a small current supplied to the tip.
+At the time the Tungsten is lifted up, the welder senses the break of continuity.
 Then, the inverter sends full output to the Tungsten tip as the arc is established through the small spark created by breaking continuity.
 This form of Arc Starting is used when people need to start an arc without the use of an HF energy being present which can interfere with sensitive electronics nearby.
 It works well with steel, stainless and similar metals.
-It can work with Aluminum, but there is a chance of contamination of the